US journalist arrested while covering protest goes on trial - WTMJ

 Des Moines Register news reporter Andrea Sahouri, who was pepper-sprayed and jailed while reporting on a clash between protesters and police in May, is charged with failure to disperse and interference with official acts.

-If convicted on the simple misdemeanor charges, the 25-year-old could be fined hundreds of dollars and will have a criminal record.
+If convicted on the simple misdemeanor charges, the 25-year-old would be fined hundreds of dollars and have a criminal record.
 A judge could also sentence her up to 30 days in jail on each count, although that would be unusual.

 Advocates for journalism and human rights in the U.S. and abroad have pressed Iowa authorities to drop the charges, arguing that Sahouri was simply doing her job by documenting the event.
 But prosecutors in the office of Polk County Attorney John Sarcone have pressed forward with the case against Sahouri and her former boyfriend, Spenser Robnett, who faces the same charges.

 The pair are standing trial in a courtroom at Drake University in Des Moines as part of a program for law students.
 The university is broadcasting the proceedings, which are expected to last two days.
-Lawyers began selecting a six-member jury from a larger pool on Monday morning.
+Lawyers selected a six-member jury Monday morning, and prosecutors were expected to begin their case in the afternoon.

 The U.S. Press Freedom Tracker has not recorded any other trials of working journalists in the country since 2018.
 Sahouri was among more than 125 reporters detained or arrested during the civil unrest that unfolded across the U.S. in 2020.
 Thirteen, including Sahouri, still face prosecution although the majority of those arrested were not charged or their charges were dismissed, the group says.